binipringle/constructs/_texts/1-condensedoutline.md

 ---

-### Separation of Powers
+## Separation of Powers

 Distribution of powers among the three branches of the national government.
 When the modern Court speaks of "separation of powers" as justification for declining to adjudicate cases, it has concluded that the broad availability of federal courts as a means for enforcing legal norms against other branches of the national government would expand the role and power of the judiciary beyond constitutional boundaries and would inappropriately intrude into the spheres of the political departments of government.

 - {:.indent-0}**Allen v.
 Wright (1984)**:
 - {:.indent-2}Holding/rule: Citizens do not have standing to sue a federal government agency based on the influence that the agency's determinations might have on third parties.
+See also in standing below.

 ---

 ### Power of Judicial Review

 Power of the federal judiciary to review the constitutionality of statutes (and other governmental acts) and to declare void any such acts found to be inconsistent with the Constitution.

+- {:.indent-0}**U.S. Term Limits v.
+Thornton (1995)**
+- {:.indent-2}Holding/rule: States may not impose qualifications for prospective members of Congress stricter than those specified in the Constitution.

+- {:.indent-0}**Marbury v.
+Madison (1803)**
+- {:.indent-2}Holding/rule: Congress may not enlarge Supreme Court's original jurisdiction beyond that prescribed by Article III.
+- {:.indent-2}Significance: Right to a remedy.
+Executive branch officials subject to suit and to direction by the courts regarding "what the law is."
+Supremacy of written constitution.
+Establishes power of judicial review: Role of Court as interpreter of Constitution.
+Effect of declaration that statute is inconsistent with Constitution.

+- {:.indent-0}**U.S. v.
+Carolene Products (1938)**
+- {:.indent-2}Holding/rule: The federal government has the power to prohibit filled milk from being shipped in interstate commerce.
+Economic regulations are "presumptively constitutional" under a deferential standard of review known as the "rational basis test".
+- {:.indent-2}Footnote Four: The Court will exercise a stricter standard of review when a law appears on its face to violate a provision of the United States Constitution, restricts the political process in a way that could impede the repeal of an undesirable law, or discriminates against "discrete and insular" minorities.
+Footnote Four would influence later Supreme Court decisions, and the higher standard of review is now known as "strict scrutiny".

 ---